ZORAK69/Web-Development/README.md

 1. Open the **index.html ** file in your web browser to view the website.

 2. To modify the content, open the files in your text editor and make the necessary changes:

-   a) index.html for the main structure.
+- index.html for the main structure.
-   b) style.css for styling.
+- style.css for styling.
-   c) scripts.js for JavaScript functionality.
+- scripts.js for JavaScript functionality.

 3. Add your **images** to the images folder and update the paths in the HTML file if needed.